Palash63/palash63.github.io/_pages/cv.md

 * Data Analysis Project: August 2015 - present
   * Titanic Survival data analysis.
-  * Write sample NIH grant to access the effectiveness of turmeric on hearth related diseases (Class Project).
+  * Write sample NIH grant to access the effectiveness of turmeric on coronary heart related diseases (Class Project).
   * Forecasting with Time series models with stock exchange data.(Class Project).
   * Analysis of case control study design with panel data.
 (Class Project)
+  * Wrote sample protocol for a hypothetical clinical trial as a part of Clinical trial class project

 Skills
 =====